 As with all research working with individuals, some conditions for ethical research need to be met.
 One key point is anonymity.
-CAE is an approach that could potentially threaten the anonymity of those who are not participants of the research. identifiable.This is an issue which should not be lightly considered.
+CAE is an approach that could potentially threaten the anonymity of those who are not participants of the research.
+For example, as researchers we discussed our own life experiences, but since we did not hide our identities as participants, then it could be possible for those who were worked with or interacted with to be identifiable.
+We felt it was important to consider how, in referring to our own experiences, we may also refer to others such as colleagues, line managers, or other academics who were not actively involved in the research (Mannay, 2016).
+This is an issue which should not be lightly considered.
 In this case we made a conscious decision that our identities as participants and researchers would be visible and would feature in any future output.
 This decision was in line with our feminist epistemological stance, that saw our visibility as a key aspect of the experience we wanted to explore and communicate, and as a vehicle of change.
 However, before making such decision one needs to consider the challenges and limitations this may pose.
 On the one hand being eponymous highlights and validates the experience under exploration but potentially exposes personal and sensitive information as well as placing a strain on institutional or other affiliations.
 Before embarking on our conversation, we both made an agreement that our work would focus more on our experience of precarity, our thoughts and emotions which, we, however, would monitor.
 This means that we have made judgements about how much to disclose and we reviewed our transcripts to identify areas we may want to reconsider including or which we may want to recall.
 Moreover, we decided to focus on what is subjective and personal rather than on the specific contexts, institutions or individuals that may have been linked to those experiences.
 This came after consideration of the power dynamics in which we are entangled, as precarious workers in powerful institutions but also as academics who have an interest in protecting academic work and integrity.
 When a researcher who has a public profile speaks about their own life and discloses their own experience, there is an immediate danger of exposing those who frame that experience and with whom the researcher interacts (Ellis, 2007).
 It is this aspect of relational ethics that becomes particularly central in relation to anonymity.
 Focusing on the subjective/ personal was a way to protect the identity of ‘non- consenting others’ (Mannay, 2016: 229).

 Linked to this, the issue of confidentiality is also an important challenge.
 Even though there is control over how much is disclosed and to what extend conversations unravel, naturally occurring discussions can very often slide into unexpected territories.
 This can present two problems: the issue of confidentiality between/across participants and the issue of researcher responsibility.
 As these roles are intimately entangled in CAE some decision making was made in advance of embarking on our online conversation.
 Our online meeting was constructed as a safe space in which sharing and reflecting on potentially upsetting matters was possible, we were aware that we would have the opportunity to edit our transcripts and make decisions, if we felt unsure about what we had shared.
 Further to this, confidentiality is respected beyond the context of the research, as what we shared about ourselves will not be relayed outside the context of the research and without each other's consent and/or without the opportunity to frame this in an appropriate manner.